Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

 Two central open problems in this area are to design faster deterministic algorithms for the $\nsing$ problem and $\rit$ problem in the black-box setting, raised in \cite{GGOW16, GGOW20}.
-The algorithms in \cite{GGOW16} and \cite{IQS18} are inherently sequential and they are unlikely to be helpful for designing a subexponential-time black-box algorithm.
-Even for the $\rit$ problem (which could be easier than the $\nsing$ problem), the progress towards designing an efficient deterministic black-box algorithm is very limited.
-In fact, only very recently a deterministic quasipolynomial-time black-box algorithm for identity testing of rational formulas of inversion height two has been designed \cite{ACM22}.
-Another very recent result shows that certain ABP (algebraic branching program)-hardness of polynomial identities (PI) for matrix algebras will lead to a black-box subexponential-time derandomization of $\rit$ in almost general setting \cite{ACGMR23}.
-However, such a hardness result has not established so far.
-It is interesting to note that in the literature of identity testing, the $\nsing$ problem and the $\rit$ problem stand among rare examples where deterministic polynomial-time white-box algorithms are designed but for the black-box case no deterministic subexponential-time algorithm is known.
+The algorithms in \cite{GGOW16} and \cite{IQS18} are inherently sequential and seem unlikely to be helpful for designing a subexponential-time black-box algorithm.
+Even for the $\rit$ problem (which could be easier than the $\nsing$ problem), there is limited progress towards designing an efficient deterministic black-box algorithm.
+A deterministic quasipolynomial-time black-box algorithm is known for identity testing of rational formulas of inversion height two \cite{ACM22}.
+More recently, it is known that certain ABP (algebraic branching program)-hardness of polynomial identities (PI) for matrix algebras will yield a black-box subexponential-time derandomization of $\rit$ in almost general setting \cite{ACGMR23}.
+However, the result is conditional as such a hardness result is not proven.
+It is interesting to note that in the literature of identity testing, the $\nsing$ problem and the $\rit$ problem are rare examples of problems with deterministic polynomial-time white-box algorithms but no known deterministic subexponential-time black-box algorithms.

 It is well-known \cite{GGOW16} that an efficient black-box algorithm (via a hitting set construction) for $\nsing$ would generalize the celebrated quasi-$\NC$ algorithm for bipartite perfect matching significantly \cite{FGT21}.
 This motivates the study of the parallel complexity of $\nsing$ and $\rit$.
 From the result of Derksen and Makam \cite{DM17}, one can observe that $\rit$ in the white-box setting can be solved in randomized $\NC$ which involve formula evaluation, and matrix operations (addition, multiplication, and inverse computation) \cite{Brent74, Csanky76, Berko84, HW15}.\footnote{Similarly $\nsing$ is also in randomized $\NC$ via the determinant computation \cite{Berko84, DM17}.} Designing a hitting set in quasi-$\NC$ for this problem would therefore yield a deterministic quasi-$\NC$ algorithm for this problem.